MattMarji/Snake-Search/README.md

 To run the tests, simply traverse to the directory and run 'python crawler.py'

-LAB 1 + 2 IMPLEMENTATION
+PART 1 + 2 IMPLEMENTATION
 ====================

-In Lab 1 we are given a base version of crawler.py.
-This version does not have a inverted index, nor a resolved inverted index.
-Also, we currently do NOT save the keywords to a database.
-All data is cached in memory and is never persisted.

-We have added the following variables:
+I have added the following variables:

 	self._inverted_index = { }
 	self._resolved_inverted_index = { }